giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 ./autogen.sh
 ```

+For the first language you compile, you will be asked to go to `giella-core` and `giella-shared` to run some commands there.
+Do as the system tells you, and return to

 Now, you must decied what analysers to build.
 Setup for the core ones you get with the command (for more options, see below)